amitguptaforwork/python_portfolio_projects/PythonToExe_QuizGame/README.md

 It reads questions and answers from a JSON file and allows users to test their knowledge interactively.
 Additionally, it demonstrates how to convert a Python script into a standalone Windows executable using PyInstaller.

+**Learning**: It created a 7.8 MB file.
+Quite impressive.
+NodeJS has similar functionality but the file size of EXE it creates is bigger!

 ## Features

 - Loads quiz questions and answers from a JSON file.